 The first impression is always important, and for a salesperson heading into their initial face-to-face prospect meeting, it is crucial.
 For some, this first interaction may create uneasiness.
-However, the sales professional who becomes an expert in building rapport will display confidence in themselves and their product or service and ultimately have a leg up when it comes time to ask for the order.
+However, the professional who becomes an expert in building rapport in sales will display confidence in themselves and their product or service and ultimately have a leg up when it comes time to ask for the order.
 Those that are most successful at creating rapport often find that those relationships lead to “Trusted Advisor” status with the prospect.

 Here are a few tips in preparing for that first prospect engagement that will help forge a solid relationship throughout the sales journey and produce the best outcomes, be it a face-to-face meeting or a remote presentation.

 A discussion around mutual likes or common acquaintances is an excellent way to initiate a conversation.
 Social networks such as LinkedIn, Facebook, and Twitter will give you enough clues about your prospects’ likes and interests.
 You may have attended college in the same state or athletic conference or lived in the same city at some point.
 These familiarities will serve you well during the rapport-building exercise.

 News or sports events are a good starting point

 Latest news or recent/upcoming sporting events are great icebreakers and will often lead to a conversation that enables a fruitful exchange of views or rivalries.
 In your discussion, be compassionate and empathetic as these qualities will be viewed positively by your prospect and pave the way for a better bond.

 Common interests are an excellent way of bridging the distance between you and your prospect.
 Discuss their hobbies, a recent vacation, or other non-business activities to advance the sales conversation.
 It may be travel, music, charitable activities, or even pets.
 Referring back to social media websites will provide you enough clues about your prospect’s interests or hobbies.

 Listen and be non-judgmental